-- Commanders can be identified by the Commander keyword on their Stat card and a (C) on their point cost. - Commanders are typically an Attachment, but, in some cases, they can be a Non-Combat Unit or, in very rare cases, even a Solo unit.
+- Commanders can be identified by the Commander keyword on their Stat card and a (C) on their point cost. - Commanders are typically an Attachment, but, in some rare cases, might be otherwise.
 This will be noted on their individual Stat card. - Commanders function exactly as a unit of their type (Attachment, NCU, etc) except that they also add cards to your Tactics Deck (see next page). - Commanders do not cost any points to add to your army (see Army Construction, pg.
 23)